Mangalore Air Quality Details

 ❓ Frequently Asked Questions about Mangalore Air Quality

-As of now, the Air Quality Index (AQI) in Mangalore is None, which corresponds to Unknown air quality.
+As of now, the Air Quality Index (AQI) in Mangalore is 98.0, which corresponds to Satisfactory air quality.
 This comprehensive index is calculated using measurements of PM2.5, PM10, NO₂, CO, O₃, and SO₂ from official monitoring stations.
 These readings are combined and normalized to provide a single number that reflects the overall air pollution level.

-With an AQI of None categorized as Unknown, the air quality may pose health risks to certain individuals.
+With an AQI of 98.0 categorized as Satisfactory, the air quality may pose health risks to certain individuals.
 Healthy adults may experience only mild irritation, but sensitive groups—such as children, the elderly, and people with asthma or heart conditions—should consider reducing outdoor activities, using air purifiers indoors, and wearing protective masks (e.g., N95) when outside.

 In Mangalore, PM2.5 (fine particulate matter smaller than 2.5 µm) is usually the primary culprit behind poor AQI readings.
 These tiny particles—emitted from vehicle exhaust, construction dust, industrial processes, and biomass burning—can penetrate deep into the lungs and bloodstream, posing substantial health risks, including respiratory and cardiovascular issues.